pywbem/pywbemtools/docs/pywbemclicommands.rst

   See :ref:`pywbemcli class tree --help` for details.

-.. _`Instance command-group`:
+.. _`Instance command group`:

-Instance command-group
+Instance command group
 ----------------------

 The **instance** group defines commands that act on CIM instances including: